htcondor/htcondor/docs/overview/htcondors-power.rst

 themselves, resulting in user confusion over which queue to use as well as administrative hassle in constantly adding and editing queue properties to satisfy user demands.
-HTCondor implements ClassAds, :index:`ClassAd`\ a clean design that simplifies the user’s submission of jobs.
+HTCondor implements ClassAds, :index:`ClassAd`\ a clean design that simplifies the user's submission of jobs.

 ClassAds work in a fashion similar to the newspaper classified